 Cultured meat refers to lab-grown meat created using cell culture techniques.
 It is produced by growing master cells collected from cattle, chicken, pigs, fish, and lamb, as well as other types of livestock and seafood.
-In addition to meat and seafood production, cultured meat techniques can be used to ethically manufacture other types of animal products, such as leather, as well as animal byproducts, including lab-grown milk and hen-free egg whites, for example.
+In addition to meat and seafood production, cultured meat techniques can be used to ethically manufacture other types of animal products, such as leather, fur, milk, and hen-free egg whites, for example.
 Cultured meat is ethically produced, because livestock is not used within the manufacturing processes beyond collecting the initial cells for culture.

-The number of startups focused on developing cultured meat (and the required cell culture media, supplements, and methods to produce them) has been rising year after year.
-There are now an impressive 99 companies worldwide developing cultured meat components, services, and end-products, compared to only four in 2016.
+The number of startups focused on developing cultured meat—and the required cell culture media, supplements, and methods to produce them—has been rising year after year.
+There are now nearly a hundred companies developing cultured meat components, services, and end-products, compared to only four in 2016.
 Additionally, nearly 40 life science firms have declared and formally launched products to supply market competitors with the essential inputs they need to support cultured meat and seafood production.

 Cultured Meat or Cultivated Meat or Clean Meat?